Outs1d3r-Net/Mutano/README.md

 # Mutano
-> For generate wordlist with mutation
+> For generate wordlist with permutation
 [![Banner](img/00.png)]()
 ### Dependencies:
 ```